 The Governing Body are volunteers from the community - some are parents, some are staff, some work within the area and some come from farther afield!
 They also visit the school outside of more formal meetings and help to evaluate how well the school is doing in supporting the children.

 We have reconstituted our Governing Body to meet the needs of the Federation..

 We are also now working even more collaboratively with our Cluster - which is named PEGS (Peak Edge Group of Schools).
 Governors are now meeting with colleagues from other schools to tackle issues together, offer support and find common goals.
 Initial meetings have made some significant steps towards the common vision of better outcomes for the children.

 The Governing Body ensures the school monitors closely all aspects of provision.
 The Governors support the schools yearly monitoring process.
 The school carries out a monitoring schedule and detailed evidence, findings and reports are produced.
 These are published for all Governors to share on the secure area of the Governing Body area of the website.

 Our Governing Body

-I have been Executive Head teacher at Newtown since September 2016 and am also Executive Head teacher at Thornsett Primary School too.
+I have been Executive Head teacher at Thornsett since September 2010 and am also Executive Head teacher at Newtown Primary School too.
 My recent appointments have been in small schools and I understand clearly the many benefits, and also challenges, that result.
 The collaboration between the two schools has been a very positive experience during the last 12 months.
 The knowledge, support and passion to improve outcomes the governing body has demonstrated, is a key to providing positive learning experiences for our school community.